 The Fragility of Truth

-A performative workshop about conspiracy theories.
-The Fragility of Truth deconstructs and subverts the existence of conspiracy theories.
 Through a series of acts, the audience looks at what it means to question our tacit beliefs through an immediate confrontation, how our beliefs exist on online platforms and their affordances, and how a conspiratorial narrative can be constructed and enacted towards other bodies.

 The Fragility of Truth illustrates the vulnerability of our positioning within truth through a series of questions and deconstructing workshop activities.
 Its outcome activates audiences to enact and embody an empathic understanding of conspiracy theories as a phenomenon in contemporary culture, and is informed by the theoretical framework of the Rhizome Theory by Gilles Deleuze and Felix Guattari.
 It specifically addresses and rejects the common dualist approach of fighting fact vs fact, truth vs lie, information vs. misinformation.
 Rather than proposing answers or the right belief, it questions how you know your facts and information in the first place.